embbnux/ringcentral-data-for-google-sheets/README.md

 yarn watch
 ```

-**Notice**: Before we test, we need to following redirect URI into your RingCentral app in RingCentral Developer website:
+**Notice**: Before we test, we need to add following redirect URI into your RingCentral app in RingCentral Developer website:

 ```
 https://script.google.com/macros/d/{SCRIPT ID}/usercallback